github/webpack-bundlesize-compare-action/README.md

-# Webpack bundlesize compare action
+# Webpack bundlesize compare action - test

 An action that compares 2 webpack compilation stats files, and comments on the PR with a description of the difference